NGO Experts Logo

 Donor Confidence

 The assurance that donations are tax-deductible through the 80G certificate builds donor confidence.
-Donors are more likely to contribute to organizations where they can see tangible tax benefits, leading to increased and sustained funding.
+Donors are more likely to contribute to organisations that offer tangible tax benefits, thereby increasing and sustaining funding.

 Strategic Growth

 With the financial and reputational benefits of 12A and 80G certificates, NGOs can strategically plan for growth.
-Access to more funds and enhanced credibility enable organizations to expand their programs, reach a larger audience, and create a more significant impact.
+Access to additional funds and enhanced credibility enable organisations to expand their programs, reach a larger audience, and create a greater impact.

 Conclusion